Updated on May 28, 2019

 Conclusion

-Today we have shown you how to add a Gantt chart to ReactJS app, how to configure the Gantt chart and to process changes made by the user.
+Today we have shown you how to add a Gantt chart to the ReactJS app, how to configure the Gantt chart and to process changes made by the user.
 As you can see, dhtmlxGantt allows doing it quite easily.

 What would you like to see in our next articles about dhtmlxGantt?